 This high quality supplement contains 135 mg of magnesium per serving and is formulated with a blend of magnesium citrate and magnesium malate to support better sleep.

 It’s also made without any major allergens and free of gluten, dairy, soy, and artificial flavors.

 This supplement uses sustained-release technology, which slows the release of magnesium over 8 hours to optimize absorption and prevent digestive distress before bed.

-Each serving provides 500 mg of magnesium malate along with B vitamins like folate and vitamins B6 and B12.
+Each serving provides 500 mg of magnesium malate, along with B vitamins like folate and vitamins B6 and B12.

-This supplement not only contains 325 mg of magnesium oxide and magnesium bisglycinate in every serving but also 25 mg of organic ashwagandha.
+This supplement not only contains 325 mg of magnesium oxide and magnesium bisglycinate in every serving but also has 25 mg of organic ashwagandha.

-What’s more, this product is vegetarian, kosher, and certified gluten-free by NSF.
+This product is vegetarian, kosher, and certified gluten-free by NSF.